 Learn about the status of the City’s work plan to enable infill, and direct links to relevant resources to support knowledge building around the permitting and construction processes for redevelopment.

-The Zoning Bylaw Renewal Initiative is proposing significant changes to the existing Zoning Bylaw.
-These changes, if approved by City Council, will become effective on January 1, 2024.
+The new Zoning Bylaw will become effective on January 1, 2024.

 Get Current Data on Infill Development

 The Infill Data Explorer is an interactive online mapping tool that provides information on residential infill development, including community trends.
 It also has an interactive mapping tool to allow users to explore potential sites for infill construction.
 Find information like housing types, zoning description, total tax assessment, parcel lot area and nearby services and amenities.

 The map can be searched based on selected criteria and findings can be downloaded and saved.
 The data used is updated manually or automatically.
 Explore the

 .
 Suggestions to inform future improvements are being collected through our

 The Infill Data Explorer is another tool the City of Edmonton has developed to support industry and homeowners in building a more vibrant and sustainable Edmonton.